ChaoticByte/Fragmented/README.md

 ## Usage

-With Fragemented, you are editing images by writing GDShaders.
+With Fragemented, you are processing images with GDShaders.
 This brings almost endless opportunities to create unique art.
 If you want to learn GDShader, take a look at the [Godot docs](https://docs.godotengine.org/en/stable/tutorials/shaders/).

+**The builtin editor got removed** from Fragmented with version **v9.0**.
+I advise you to write your shaders directly in the Godot Editor.

+**To get started, use the project template (see the Releases section of this repo) and open it in Godot.**

-The repo also includes examples.
-You can use them as a starting-point to write your own filters.
+The template includes many examples.
+You can use them as a starting-point to write your own stuff.

-Besides the regular GDShader stuff, Fragmented also has so-called directives.
-Those allow to further control the behaviour of the application.
-The most important directive is `//!load` to load an image.
+Besides the regular GDShader stuff, Fragmented has so-called directives.
+Those allow to further control the behaviour of the application. **The most important directive is `//!load` to load an image.**

 ### Load TEXTURE using the `//!load` directive